jesussanzdev/pethunt/README.md

 6. About Page
 7. Create Post Page

-Version 1.1.0 - TBA
+Version 1.1.0

 1. Refactor jsx for tsx
+2. Estructure browser routing

+Version 1.2.0

-2. Create a Database with Express:
+1. Create a Database with Express:

 POST and GET method in order to create and show animal posts.

-3. View Details on the Card: Name, Description, Last Seen On
+2. View Details on the Card: Name, Description, Last Seen On
-4. Infinite Scroll (React Hook) once the GET method is prepared
+3. Infinite Scroll (React Hook) once the GET method is prepared

-Version 1.2.0
+Version 1.3.0

 1. Filters for: